Edward Carpenter

 As with many of his socialist friends, Salt was introduced to Edward Carpenter by his brother-in-law, James Leigh Joynes.

 Whilst at Eton he read Carpenter’s essays about Thoreau and the simplification of life.
-Carpenter the reformer and social critic appealed greatly to Salt, for Carpenter reconfirmed his own growing dissatisfaction with society and its institutions.
+Carpenter the reformer and social critic appealed greatly to Salt, for Carpenter reconfirmed his growing dissatisfaction with society and its institutions.

 Henry and Kate were close friends with Carpenter as their long correspondence demonstrates.
 In 1910 the Salts moved to Holmesfield, close to Carpenter’s home at Millthorpe.